varshiniaru24/host-discovery-sdn/README.md

 real-time database of host information, and displays live updates.

-This demonstrates core SDN concepts: controller-switch interaction, packet_in event handling, and match-action flow rule logic.
+This demonstrates core SDN concepts: controller-switch interaction, packet_in event handling, and match-action flow rule logic with dynamic flow installation.

 ---